maimbeeb/Cook-Book/README.md

 	    git push -u heroku master
 	    heroku ps:scale web=1
 	    ```
-	 - Make sure to set debug to True.
 	 - From heroku.com app settings: set config vars to IP : 0.0.0.0, PORT : 5000 and
 	   MONGO_URI :mongodb://[username]:[password]@ds129914.mlab.com:29914/online_cookbook,
 	   ensuring that you update the username and password accordingly.
-	 - Click More > Restart all Dynos
 	 - Application is live at https://your-app-name.herokuapp.com/

-	This application's source code has been modified since the initial deployment -
-	this was to fix a major bug regarding the register functionality, and
-	to also tidy up the indentation of the HTML templates.

-##Credits
+## Credits

 	Referred to the python documentation.
 	Refered to the flask docs as well which have been a huge help.